Aditya Karnam · AI Research Notes

 Building the systems layer for agents that remember, simulate, and act.

-I work on the infrastructure between foundation models and real-world agency: state, memory, retrieval, routing, evaluation, local inference, and the runtimes that make agent behavior more reliable over time.World model infrastructure is the systems layer that lets AI maintain state, retrieve memory, simulate outcomes, route between models, use tools, and interact with environments without collapsing back into a one-shot prompt.Research Notes
+I work on the infrastructure between foundation models and real-world agency: state, memory, retrieval, routing, evaluation, local inference, and the runtimes that make agent behavior more reliable over time.The systems layer around AI agents lets them maintain state, retrieve memory, simulate outcomes, route between models, use tools, and interact with environments without collapsing back into a one-shot prompt.Research Notes

 loading memory layer...